KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/evidence_chain_water_is_the_holy_grail.md

 - Water as a **holographic fractal of reality**
 - Water as a **medium of transmutation and coherent emergence**

-**Goal**: Demonstrate this not as metaphor, but as **structurally valid across scales**: mathematically, physically, and biologically.
+**Goal**: Demonstrate this not as metaphor, but as a **structurally coherent model across scales** – mathematically, physically, and biologically – while clearly distinguishing **data, interpretation, and spiritual synthesis**.

 ### 2. Mathematical Map of Harmonic Systems
 We apply advanced pattern-recognition mathematics to water: